 The Faial Nature Park, established in 2008, is full of breathtaking landscapes, unique birds and plants, and emblematic geological formations.
 Its mission is to preserve this natural heritage and the conservation of the cultural heritage of a long history of coexistence between Man and nature.

-The diversity of the Nature Park is an object of admiration and fascination by all visitors and includes three Nature Reserves, one Natural Monument, two Protected Landscape Areas, four Protected Areas for the Management of Habitats or Species and four Protected Areas of Resource Management.
+Its diversity is an object of admiration and fascination by all visitors, including three Nature Reserves, one Natural Monument, two Protected Landscape Areas, four Protected Areas for the Management of Habitats or Species and four Protected Areas of Resource Management.

-It also covers several areas classified in the Natura 2000 network, a Ramsar Site under the Ramsar Convention and six priority geosites of Azores UNESCO Global Geopark.
+It also covers several areas of the Natura 2000 network, a Ramsar Site under the Ramsar Convention and six priority geosites of Azores UNESCO Global Geopark.